-I am into web application security and is always thinking of ways to explain a security flaw to someone non-technical.
+I am into web application security and am always thinking of ways to explain a security flaw to someone non-technical.

-Usually the explanation of XSS vulnerability consist of cookies stealing or defacement.
+Usually, the explanation of XSS vulnerability consists of cookie stealing or defacement.

-All of these ideas are pretty abstract and does not resonate well with a non-technical person.
+All of these ideas are pretty abstract and do not resonate well with a non-technical person.

 So here goes another attempt in getting them to understand the severity of a persistent XSS.

-As a business owner imagine someone were to inject their own Facebook pixel to your website.
+As a business owner imagine someone were to inject their own Facebook pixel into your website.

-An attacker is then able to retarget all of your audience that were converting to their own.
+An attacker is then able to retarget all of your audience that was converting to their own.

-Remember in the beginning I mentioned about the first phase - to drive traffic?
+Remember in the beginning I mentioned the first phase – to drive traffic?